Best travel backpacks 2020: best carry on and full-size options

 The padded shoulder and waist straps are really comfortable and prevent a loaded pack from feeling too heavy.
 The empty pack is really lightweight anyway, weighing less than 1.5kg, the lightest of those over 40l that we tested.
 There’s good ventilation and it also has lockable zips for security.
 The only thing we weren’t too keen on was the placement of the two water bottle holders, on the front of the pack rather than the side, which makes it hard to grab your water bottle if you’re travelling solo.

-The best value travel backpack reviewed:
+The best travel backpack for value reviewed:

 Quechua Forclaz travel 500 Men’s Trekking 50l Lockable Backpack, £59.99